dkoh2018/takehome_davidoh/README.md

 * **Schema drift**: version raw JSON; keep mapper tolerant; promote new columns intentionally.
 * **Monitoring**: App Insights + ADF run history; alerts on spikes or Service Level Agreement (SLA) risk.

-**Why ADF + Functions instead of using Logic Apps?:** ADF gives data-pipeline ergonomics (lineage, parameters, re-runs).
-Functions give precise control of HTTP and throttling.
-Logic Apps are great for notifications (e.g., emailing a SAS link) but not the data plane here.
+**Why ADF + Functions instead of Logic Apps?** ADF provides data pipeline ergonomics with lineage, parameters, and re-runs.
+Functions offer precise control over HTTP handling and throttling.
+Logic Apps excel at notifications but aren't suited for data plane processing.

----
+## What if we had millions of IDs and not just a couple hundred?
+For millions of IDs, I'd stop thinking "single script" and move to partitioned, orchestrated fan-out/fan-in.
+Inputs land in ADLS Gen2 as sharded batches, and Azure Data Factory or Durable Functions fans them out to workers via Service Bus with backpressure.
+I'd enforce a global distributed rate limit using a token bucket in Redis so all workers respect TMDB quotas, and switch the fetcher to async I/O with bounded concurrency.
+I'd also add conditional fetch/caching so re-runs skip unchanged records.
+This drives batch sizing, SLA expectations, and whether to request higher quotas.

 ## Runbook